planetfederal/gxp/doc/source/editor/featuregrid.rst

 Adding a feature grid
 =====================

-A feature grid can be used to show the features in a table as well as in the map.
-First we will need to create a container for it in the layout.
-Open up app.js and edit the items section of portalConfig:
+A feature grid can be used to show the features in a table (as well as in the map).
+First we will need to create a Ext container for the grid in the layout.
+Open up app.js and edit the items section of portalConfig by adding a container in the south region:

 .. code-block:: javascript